nus-cs3281/2023/students/chan-j-d/knowledge.md

 # CS3282 Semester Knowledge Gained
-## Koitlin
+## Kotlin
-Koitlin is a relatively newer programming language (July 2011) that runs on the JVM.
+Kotlin is a relatively newer programming language (July 2011) that runs on the JVM.
 It was designed to be interoperable with Java and supports most of the same features that Java is known for, such as OOP programming paradigms like inheritance, polymorphism, etc. Being a newer language, it also aims to address some of the issues that Java faces.
 The most prominent examples that I have encountered are the following
 - Null safety is built into the language compared to Java which helps avoid null pointer exceptions.
 Declaring a type with a '?' is equivalent to declaring an object as an `Optional` in Java.
-For example, a Koitlin declaration `s : String?` allows for the variable `s` to be a `null` while for `s : String`, attempting to assign `s = null` will automatically cause an exception.
+For example, a Kotlin declaration `s : String?` allows for the variable `s` to be a `null` while for `s : String`, attempting to assign `s = null` will automatically cause an exception.
   - This is opposed to Java where null safety requires us to use `Optional<T>` with the desired class which can make declarations somewhat cumbersome.
   - Similar to Java's `Optional` methods, the `String?` has equivalent methods.
 [Reference link](https://typealias.com/guides/java-optionals-and-kotlin-nulls/).
 ```